 How does it work?

 Homeopathy is based on the principle that substances which normally cause harm in material doses, would instead cure, when highly diluted and potentized.
 For example, onions cause watering of eyes, but a homeopathic remedy prepared from onions prevents the same when it occurs due to allergy, infection, etc. Thus, homeopathy can be considered akin to a sort of highly advanced vaccine therapy.

 Is homeopathy safe?
 Are there any side effects?

 Homeopathy is safe (during pregnancy too) and does not have any side effects as long as they are prescribed properly.
 Since homeopathic remedies are highly diluted, no harmful properties of the original crude substance remain.
 Also, all homeopathic remedies are extensively tested by many volunteers before being included in the materia medica.
-To be on the safer side, do not take high potency homeopathic remedies (1M and above) unless prescribed by a professional homeopath as these can cause unintended, long lasting aggravations.
+To be on the safer side, do not take high potency homeopathic remedies (1M and above) unless prescribed by a professional homeopath as these can cause unintended, long-lasting aggravations.
 The ones prescribed by our remedy finder are low potency ones (200C and below), which are very safe.
 Finally, homeopathic drugs have minimal interaction with conventional allopathic medicines and can be safely taken along with them.